kedarvdm/Python4DataAnalysis/Final_Project-NYC_Yellow_Cab_Data_Analysis/README.md

 ### Analysis 1- Borough to Borough Revenue Distribution
 * The analysis displays the revenue matrix between all the boroughs in New York.
+* Group the data by pick up and dropoff area and sum up the total amount.

 **Pick-Up**|**Bronx**|**Brooklyn**|**Manhattan**|**Queens**|**Staten Island**
 :-----:|:-----:|:-----:|:-----:|:-----:|:-----: